Less Expensive Than Vitamix

 The device is powered by a 1450W motor and it uses eight three-layer stainless steel blades that can spin up to 33000 RPM—excellent for emulsifying tough ingredients and crushing ice.

-The container and lid are BPA-free and pitcher can be self-cleaned with a few drops of liquid soap and water on a medium speed blend.
+The container and lid are BPA-free and the pitcher can be self-cleaned with a few drops of liquid soap and water on a medium-speed blend.

 This device is just as strong as a Ninja or Vitamix blender at less than half the cost, and it can pulverize nearly anything including nuts, batters, seeds, tough fruits/veggies, and soup.